Achieving the American Dream: EB-1 Visa for Exceptional Individuals

 EB-1C: Multinational Executives and Managers

-• This subcategory is for managers and executives who have been employed a multinational company and are being transferred to a U.S. office or subsidiary of that company.
-It requires the foreign national to have been employed the same company for at least one of the past three years in an executive or managerial capacity.
+• This subcategory is for managers and executives who have been employed by a multinational company and are being transferred to a U.S. office or subsidiary of that company.
+It requires the foreign national to have been employed by the same company for at least one of the past three years in an executive or managerial capacity.

 • One of the significant advantages of the EB-1 visa category is that it typically does not require a labor certification process, which is a time-consuming step in other employment-based immigration categories.
 Additionally, EB-1 visa applicants may self-petition, meaning they can apply for the visa without the need for a specific job offer if they meet the eligibility criteria.